 My great grandfather, Robert Canet, arrived in Australia precipitously in 1863 at the age of seventeen and eleven months when, as a crew member on board the Camperdown, he jumped ship.
 I had written he was in the company of two other lads but, rereading an old email from Peter Canet I now realise a total of 18 sailors jumped ship, and a few others were legally discharged in Melbourne.
 In addition to Robert the other deserters were Edward Cumming 32, Robert Webster 18, Benjamin Kerward 21, David Cook 18, Henry Peterson 34, John Anderson 30, James Scott 30, Hugh Dewar 22, Robert Tyrell 26, Robert Garling 58, George Cushing 22, James Downing 30, William Crosby 23, William Mason 27, John Olley 46, Thomas Dowling 24, and George Gray 20.
 As a deserter Robert promptly vanished and nothing is known about him for some fifteen years.

 On his daughter's death index reference he was called Robert O'Brien Canet and it is thought he may have gone under the alias of O'Brien and possibly worked on the goldfields.
+If this was the case he certainly didn't make his fortune.

 Robert was born at 63 South Moulton Street, London and was christened, on 7 March 1847, at St Mary's Staining Church, Marylebone, London.
 His parents were Zacharias Theophile Canet (known as Theophile) and Margaret Turnbull.
 Little is known about Zacharias' family except that his father, Bertrand, was born around 1790 and was a linen cloth manufacturer, probably in Portugal.
 It is understood he never visited England and it is thought his children all had schooling in Portugal.
 Nothing is known about Bertrand's wife.